maciejsaw/webflow-advanced-keyboard-shortcuts/README.md

 ## Available shortcuts
 * Shift + Alt --> It will focus "Class" input in top right
+* Text editing with "Enter" key and "Esc" --> When a text element is selected, it will enter text editing mode.
+Use "Esc" to leave

 ## How to setup?